AI Decentralized Alliance launches with plan to fund 100 blockchain-powered projects

 AIDA promises to bring together companies, foundations, and labs operating at the intersection of AI and blockchain technology.
 The alliance will provide a medium for member organizations to coordinate standards, protocols, interfaces, and other technical matters, along with organizing community events, providing networking opportunities, and giving legal and management guidance.

-AIDA will also foster the creation of funds to support AI blockchain-powered projects.
-The initial AIDA plan involves an affiliated fund that will support 100 projects over the next two years, with funding allowances of $2 million for each of the first 50 projects.
+DAIA will also foster the creation of funds to support AI blockchain-powered projects.
+The initial DAIA plan involves an affiliated fund that will support 100 projects over the next two years, with funding allowances of $2 million for each of the first 50 projects.

 “While I am a strong believer in altruism, I am a bigger believer in having an incentive for folks to contribute to something that has altruism at its core,” AI Decentralized founder Toufi Saliba said in a statement.
 “The altruism here is responsibility — a responsibility for the future of AI that we feel, and that we hope many more people will feel.
 This responsibility is about knowing that the AI we create today, and that will impact the world for the next 1000 years and beyond, may be oppressive, or it may be liberating.
 This is why we are creating mechanisms that will financially incentivize people to create AI that will be liberating and act for the greater good.”